po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityFourTemp.md

     console.log(!expression2);
   ```

-* Open `07-Ins_Logical-Comparison-Operators/index.html` and navigate to the console and point out the following:
+* Open `07-Ins_Logical-Comparison-Operators/index.html` and navigate to the console and explain the following:

   * When arithmetic operators are combined with numbers to form an expression, a single number is returned.
 The first five logs are the results of using `+`, `-`, `\`, `*` and `%` and return a single number.